 3. Revitalized Sink

 Cabinets aren’t the only item in the kitchen that can use a good makeover.
 Stainless steel has been the preferred choice in kitchen sinks for years, but that is slowly changing.
 Modern kitchens boast colorful sinks that can add a dash of vibrant colors against a neutral background.
-Painting the sink is also a great alternative to replacing the unit.
+Painting the sink—such as with epoxy spray paint— is also a great alternative to replacing the unit.
 The process of painting the sink varies depending on the surface, but usually requires scouring the surface to promote adhesion.

 4. Additional Lighting